 Make a List

-The best way to approach your shopping adventure is to make a list by pot of the plants you want to use.
+The best way to approach your shopping adventure is to list the plants you want to use, organizing the list by pot.
 If you are not sure of the specific flower, note the color instead.
-There are many things to think about.

 - Do you already have, or are you planning to buy any larger plants? i.e., Perennials, Shrubs or Trees?
 If so, you will reduce the quantity of four-inch plants and flowers you need to purchase.